arliemoore/pygex/README.md

 # pygex

-String pattern matcher coded in python that used a Thompson NFA.
+Pattern matcher coded in python that uses a Thompson NFA.

 ## Getting Started